-Watching color splash up on a clear outdoor canvas, feeling it swirl and whirl around, and being welcome to have at it are all the makings for joyful, engaging play—the kind of free and messy play that paves the way for a creative future.
-This activity is also featured as a lesson in our Spring, 2022 classes.
-Learn more about classes in your area here.
+Watching color splash up on an outdoor canvas, feeling it swirl and whirl around, and being welcome to have at it are all the makings for joyful, engaging play—the kind of free and messy play that paves the way for a creative future.

 The Guide

-Pour different colors of tempera or (ideally) nature-based paint one third to halfway into mason jars, or other containers you don’t mind getting colorful.
-We use Nature Earth paints in our Tinkergarten classes.
+Pour different colors of tempera or nature-based paint one third to halfway into mason jars, or other containers you don’t mind getting colorful.

-Free the colors: Give your wee ones paintbrushes and bring them to the shower curtain you set up.
-Welcome your explorers to free the colors and have at it!
-Encourage them to paint on both sides if you use a shower curtain, and explore new ways of painting (with hands, sticks, leaves, and elbows).
+Welcome kids to free the colors and have at it!
+Explore new ways of painting (with hands, sticks, leaves, and elbows).
 Take a step back and let them get as messy and creative as they want.
+To support the art-making process (rather than final product) use “I notice” statements like “I notice you are making big strokes with your paintbrush.”

 Why is this activity great for kids?